 “Sometimes, I forget how brilliant he was,” Harry murmured.
 “It’s a shame he used his potential for such evil.
 He could’ve been a great wizard.”

 He summoned a small wooden shield but it fell to dust the moment it entered his fire ward.
 He banished the dust and debris and continued.
-An antique sword—goblin made, a few hundred years old but it was a common man’s sword.
+An antique dverger-made sword, a few hundred years old but it was a common man’s sword.
 Not enough show for Tom Riddle.
 He cleansed the magic from it and returned it to the wall.
-When only two object remained—he picked the one that felt fake first—cleaning the beautiful, jewel encrusted athame and the wooden plaque it was on before returning it to the wall.
+When only two objects remained—he picked the one that felt fake first—cleaning the beautiful, jewel encrusted athame and the wooden plaque it was on before returning it to the wall.